Will-Fs/electron-configuration-visualizer/README.md

 A simple visualizer for the [Aufbau Principle](https://en.wikipedia.org/wiki/Aufbau_principle) (how electrons fill orbitals).
-Viewable at [http://willfs.com/electron-config-visualizer/index.html](http://willfs.com/electron-config-visualizer/index.html)
+Viewable at [http://willfs.com/electron-config-visualizer/index.html](http://willfs.com/electron-config-visualizer/index.html).
+Created with React and built with Yarn